 Optimize your website for all devices

-Remember that not only the desktop version of your website needs to be fast.
-At least half of all internet users use a smartphone, which is why Google now primarily uses the page speed of the mobile version of a website for ranking.
-So there's no way around improving the speed of the mobile version of your site if you want to get a good ranking.
+Remember that it's not just the desktop version of your website that needs to be fast.
+At least half of internet users use a smartphone, which is why Google now uses the speed of the mobile version of a website as a basis for ranking.
+So you can't avoid improving the loading time of the mobile version of your website if you want to achieve a good ranking.

-If the architecture of your website is a bit outdated, you might want to experiment with caching plugins.
-Or use server-side caching.
-Installing the AMP plugin on your website is a good way to improve speed for mobile visitors.
+Also, if your site's architecture is a bit outdated, you could experiment with caching Plugins .
+Or better yet, use server-side caching.
+Installing Amp-Plugins on your website is a great way to improve speed for mobile visitors.

 It's up to you now!

-What questions do you have about page speed and PageSpeed Insights?
-Please use the comment function.
-Do you want to hear about new articles on WordPress and performance?
-Then follow us on Twitteror Facebook , or subscribe to our newsletter.
+What questions do you have about website speed and PageSpeed Insights ?
+Feel free to use the comment function.
+You want to be informed about new articles on WordPress & Performance?
+Then follow us on Twitter, Facebook or via our newsletter.